ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 ## TestStartup without inherited services

-Of course, in some scenarios you may be a bit scared to directly inherit all services from the web application.
+Of course, in some scenarios you may be a bit scared to inherit all services from the web application directly.
 So don't to it and take full control, if you like:

 ```c#
 public class TestStartup